markconcha0214-ai/n8nblogsamples/newblogsample.md

 ## Common Mistakes

-Many beginners jump straight into deep learning without understanding the fundamentals.
+Many beginners jump straight into deep learning without fully understanding the broader concepts of machine learning.
 This often leads to confusion, frustration, and wasted time.

 Other common mistakes include:
 - Not cleaning data properly